dandavison/delta/README.md

     ```

     Alternatively, you can ignore `$PATH` and use
-    `/path/to/delta/target/debug/delta | less -R` in the next step.
+    `/path/to/delta/target/debug/delta` in the next step.

 4. **Configure git to use delta:**<br>
     (Note that delta defaults to a light theme, so if you're using a dark terminal background, you'll want to use `--dark` or `--theme=<theme-name>`.)